Suha4321/lending_club/README.md

 Before we start our spark script, we will think about the database schema that would be appropriate for the data analysts and data scientists.

 #### What do the data analyst want?
-* Aggregate the data by year to see the aggregate loan characteristics such interest rate, total amount , ratio of number of default to non defaults etc.
+* Aggregate the data by year to see the aggregate loan characteristics such interest rate, total amount , ratio of the number of default to non defaults etc.
 * They might want to look at the metrics by the timeline.

-In this dataset, we do not have a metrics that moves with the timeline per loan.
+In this dataset, we do not have a metric per loan that moves with the timeline.
 Therefore, the closest we can get is to get the month and the year value from the issue date and see the aggregate metrics based on these time elements

 #### What do the data scientist want?